January 13, 2009

 The real star of Canada is Dustin Tokarski.
 Where would they be without this little spark plug?
 Some great play by Ennis, Subban, Kane, and Cormier.

 Della Rovere continues to disgrace the Canadian team and it’s a wonder how he’s getting away with it.
 The game is working into the Canadian game-plan of flooding the game with penalties.
 The Russians need to continue to come together as a team, rather than a group of individuals and after some shaky decision making early are looking solid.
-Keep reading →
+Continue reading

 Filed under 5584